ArchiTS CLI Documentation

 What is ArchiTS?

 ArchiTS CLI is a command-line tool developed in Go that automatically generates robust and well-organized backend project structures.
-It supports three proven architectural patterns and can generate modern TypeScript or JavaScript code.
+It supports three proven architectural patterns and generate modern TypeScript code.

 Why use ArchiTS?